v4n3ss4ms/custom-files-from-template-cli/README.md

 ### 1 - Create the templates file

-You can use any of the existing ones as examples (i.e [react templates file](./templates/react-templates.ts)).
+You can use any of the existing ones as examples (i.e `/templates/react-templates.ts`).

 ### 2 - Add your new framework type